santunioni/ThrottledAPI/README.md

 ThrottledAPI is a rate limiter for FastAPI.
 Check [our features](tests/acceptance/features/fastapi_limiter.feature) to see the use-cases already tested.
+Despite only a few acceptance tests, the code base is 99% tested by unit and integration tests.
+It is also full checked with type hints, assuring code great code quality.

 ## Why another rate limiter for FastAPI?